-We arent exaggerating at all when admitting that technology has become so entwined in our daily lives that we can escape from it, no matter how desperate we are.
+We arent exaggerating at all when admitting that technology has become an inseparable part of our daily lives.
+We cannot (or don't want to!) escape from it, no matter how desperate we are.
 Technology has affected how we live, work, play, communicate, network, and most importantly how we learn.
-With smartphones, tablets and other wireless devices increasingly being used for increased productivity and communication purposes, it’s not surprising schools across the world are also effectively deploying mobile technology for delivering lessons.
+So, why are we being too afraid to add more convenient technology in the classroom?

 However, it appears that many schools arent fully onboard with the idea of implementing the latest technology for education.
 Also, technology cant be fully implemented for home tuition.

 Both of these concerns are easy to address, otherwise, it will be a huge loss for everyone involved in education, especially the students.